HeinoPortfolio/MS_Comp_Sci/6 Data Mining and Machine Learning/Labs/Module_3/README.md

 This directory will hold the files that were created during the lecture and during the practice labs.

 # Competencies
-Competencies and objectives completed in Module 1:
+Competencies and objectives completed in Module 3:
--
+- Define data matrix, distance matrix, and similariy matrix.
+- Compute distances between numerical values.
+- Compute distances between non-numerical values.
+- Compute distances between data points with mixed types.

 # Technologies and Concepts Used